COMMUNITY GRANTS: 2022

 Mens Shed March 2018

 Club members are actively involved in activities that support our environment.
-Each June the club works with the Victor Harbor City Council as part of a tree planting exercise.
-In 2017 another 250 native coastal shrubs were planted on the fringe of Kent Reserve.
-More will be planted in 2018.
+Each June (except during COVID) the club has worked with the Victor Harbor City Council as part of a tree planting exercise.
+The most recent focus has been on planting coastal shrubs at Kent Reserve.

 OTHER SIGNIFICANT RECENT PROGRAMMES.